viewflow/viewflow/README.md

 functionality part-by-part with your custom code.

 Viewflow came in two flavors:
-- Lightweight BSD-licensed library with only un-opinionated base functionality allows to build your own custom solution on top of it.
+- Lightweight opensource library with only un-opinionated base functionality allows to build your own custom solution on top of it.
 - PRO: Commercially supported reference implementation.
 Integrated with 3d-party django packages, allows to build ready-to-use apps with few lines of code.